 Environmental Policy: (This focus requires seven courses).
 ECON 0155; ECON 0265; ECON 0210 or MATH 0116 or PSYC 0201; PSCI 0212 or PSCI 0214 or ENVS 0385; PSCI 0421 or PSCI 0452; two courses from among ENVS 0209, GEOG 0207, and any Political Science courses at the 0200-0300 level.

-Geography: (This focus requires 6 courses).
+Geography: (This focus requires six courses).
 GEOG 0100; three courses at the 0200-level (none of which may be numbered 0250 or above); one course at the 0300-level; and one 0400-level seminar.
 All joint majors must complete joint senior work in Geography or an equivalent, approved by the advisor.
 The electives, the seminar, and the joint senior work must be selected in consultation with, and approved by, the major advisor.

-Human Ecology: (This focus requires 8 or 9 courses depending on senior work).
-SOAN 0103; SOAN 0105; SOAN 0211; SOAN 0301 or SOAN 0302; SOAN 0305 or SOAN 0306; two electives related to the topic of human ecology (to be selected in consultation with your advisor) from among Sociology-Anthropology offerings, or PSYC 0233, or PSYC 0416.
+Human Ecology: (This focus requires eight or nine courses depending on senior work).
+SOAN 0103; SOAN 0105; SOAN 0211; SOAN 0301 or SOAN 0302; SOAN 0305 or SOAN 0306; two electives related to the topic of human ecology (to be selected in consultation with your advisor) from among Sociology-Anthropology offerings, or ENVS 0210.
 In addition, students will take either SOAN 0700 (one-semester senior project) or SOAN 0710 (multi-semester senior project).
 (This focus qualifies students for joint major status.)
 No more than one course may be taken outside of the regular fall and spring semesters at Middlebury (e.g., as a Winter Term course or transfer credit).